 Example 4.
 Corporation A requests a private letter ruling (PLR) as to the tax consequences of a planned transaction.
 Corporation A has represented that it is in compliance with laws administered by Agency B that may relate to the tax consequences of the proposed transaction.
 Further information is needed from Agency B relating to possible tax consequences.
-Under section A's return information to Agency B to the extent necessary to obtain information from Agency B for the purpose of properly considering the tax consequences of the proposed transaction that is the subject of the PLR.
+Under section A's return information to Agency B to the extent necessary to obtain information from Agency B for the purpose of properly considering the tax consequences of the proposed transaction to the PLR.